krgarima/video-library/COMMENTS.md

 5. Added `watch videos` button in Login, Watch later, playlist and history page when there are no videos.
 6. Made changes in controller (History comtroller).
 7. Added loader
 8. Added more breakpoints in Home page to improve responsiveness.
-Also improved responsiveness of Login and signup page.
-Show password icon was not aligned properly
+Also, improved UI of Login and Signup page.
+Show password icon was not aligned properly earlier.
+9. Added document title page wise on all the pages